Paco López (footballer): Coaching career

 López started working as a manager in 2004, with Villarreal's third team.
 In July 2008, after three full seasons at Catarroja CF, he signed with a club he had represented as a player, Benidorm.

 On 16 July 2009, López was appointed at CD Alcoyano also in the third division.
 He was dismissed on 11 April 2011, after falling from first to fourth in only five matches.

 López joined division two club FC Cartagena on 27 May 2011.
 He was relieved of his duties on 19 September, after failing to collect one single point in the first four games.

 López returned to Mestalla on 24 October 2012, replacing the fired Sergio Ventosa.
 On 17 June of the following year, having narrowly avoided relegation from the third tier, he left and returned to Villarreal C on 13 November.

 On 22 May 2014, López was promoted to the reserves following the departure of Lluís Planagumà.
 On 22 June 2017, he moved to another reserve team, Atlético Levante UD also in the third division.

 López was named manager of the main squad on 4 March 2018, after Juan Ramón Muñiz's dismissal.
 His first match in La Liga took place six days later, and he led his side to a 1–0 away win against Getafe CF.

 López signed a one-year contract with an option for a further season on 8 May 2018, and five days later his team ended FC Barcelona's unbeaten league run by defeating the opposition 5–4 at home.
 In 2020–21, he led the Granotes to their first Copa del Rey semi-final after defeating Villarreal in the last minute of extra time; they lost that tie 3–2 on aggregate to Athletic Bilbao, in the same fashion.

 On 4 October 2021, López was fired, having earned only four points from as many draws at the start of the season.
 He had managed a club record 133 top-flight games, and had a lower losses percentage in the division than any other Levante coach bar Joaquín Caparrós.

 On 9 November 2022, after more than a year of inactivity, López replaced Aitor Karanka at the helm of second-division side Granada CF. He achieved promotion in his debut campaign as champions, but was dismissed on 26 November 2023 after a poor start to the new season.

 López took over from Mauricio Pellegrino at Cádiz CF in June 2024; the Andalusians had just been relegated from the top tier.
 On 8 December, following three losses in one week and just 18 points from 18 matches, he was sacked.

 On 10 June 2025, López was appointed manager of CD Leganés on a one-year deal.
+On 4 December, he was relieved of his duties.